 Is it any good?

-In WEEDFLOWER, Newbery Medal-winning author Cynthia Kadohata first seems to offer a sad but familiar story about families forced into internment camps.
-However, she finds a fresh angle by juxtaposing the prejudice against Japanese-Americans with ongoing discrimination of Native Americans on the reservation "hosting" the camp.
+Newbery Medal-winning author Cynthia Kadohata's story about families forced into internment camps offers a fresh angle on the topic.
+It juxtaposes the prejudice against Japanese Americans with ongoing discrimination of Native Americans on the reservation "hosting" the camp.
 Sumiko is surprised to discover, for example, that her new friend Frank's tribe cannot vote; no one on the reservation has electricity or running water.

 The reflective story will appeal to those who appreciate Sumiko's close relationship with her older cousins and younger brother and want to learn more about this dark period in U.S. history.